Chung Mong-won: Awards and honours

 On 18 April 2019, Chung was named as the honorary consul of the Republic of Slovenia to South Korea, based at the Sigma Tower in Jamsil, Seoul.
 He was named by the International Ice Hockey Federation (IIHF) to the builder's category in the 2020 class of IIHF Hall of Fame inductees.
 The induction was scheduled the 2020 IIHF World Championship in Zürich, but was delayed until the 2022 IIHF World Championship due to the COVID-19 pandemic.
+Chung was the first inductee from South Korea into the IIHF Hall of Fame.

 Personal life

 Chung met his wife, Hong In-hwa on a blind date at a church, and the couple have two daughters.
 He is an elder of the Korean Methodist Church.